Plan Your Visit

 The NHT offers a variety of experiences as you follow the steps taken by American and French soldiers.
 Major cities such as Boston, Philadelphia, and Alexandria still maintain much of their historic fabric despite growing tremendously since 1781, while New York''s Hudson River Valley and Virginia''s rural farmland seem to have changed very little.
 The NHT also follows many roads which have been in existence since the 18th century.
 These roads continue to pass through towns large and small, offering a unity to the many communities along the way.

-This web site includes the movie "Prize of the Chesapeake" and lots of related information.
+This web site includes the movie "Prize of the Chesapeake".